jlnr/CharacterCrush/README.md

 There is always more to do.
 Here are a few ideas that didn't make it in time:

+* The game should not have a time limit, but should reward forward planning instead.
+  Maybe a turn limit would make things more interesting?
 * Review the character database: Am I missing any characters or tones?
 * Discuss: How should we deal with the silent tone?
 Should we add a fifth color for them?
 * Play *all* pronunciations when selecting a character with multiple pronunciations, to aid the user in learning characters.